Follow

 • We accessed these settings directly through the Snipping Tool menu.

-• This change helps you manage multiple images more efficiently.
+• This change helps you manage multiple images more efficiently for better productivity.

 About the Author